ishraq10199/Thermique_rev2/README.md

-## This codebase was cloned from groupgets, and modified for personal necessities.
+## This codebase is valid for Rev2 only

 ## raspberrypi_video [Edited]